 transparency in social media today, if you believe you can hide something in the corporate closet, think again.
 It’s

-not possible.
+not possible.”

-“International law recognises crimes against humanity but what of the wrongs lawfully committed by companies which impact adversely on individuals in society and society as a whole?
+“International law recognises crimes against humanity but what of the wrongs lawfully committed by companies which impact adversely on individuals in society and society as a whole?”

 “The question is: have you left the world a better place or a worse place?
 What do you think is your moral duty?”